What Are My Responsibilities As Successor Trustee?

-When a trust has been established and the Trustor (the person who set up the trust) has either died or is unable to manager their own affairs, the Successor Trustee assumes control of the Trust and its assets.
+When a trust has been established and the trustor (the person who sets up the trust) has either died or is unable to manager their own affairs, the successor trustee assumes control of the trust and its assets.
 Your responsibilities include the following, among others:

 - Obtaining death certificates